 Sharon Masler of Masler & Associates, CPAs

-Sharon Masler is the Managing Partner of Masler & Associates, CPAs.
-She has 25 years in finance and accounting.
+Sharon Masler is the Managing Partner of Masler & Associates, Inc. She has 25 years in finance and accounting.
 Her background includes planning and performing audits, reviews and compilations of financial statements, primarily for medium-size, privately-held companies in manufacturing and distribution industries.